js1972/js1972.github.io/_drafts/2016-06-17-playing-with-raspberry-pi-and-opencv.markdown

 Now edit the wpa-supplicant file with `sudo nano /etc/wpa_supplicant/wpa_suplicant.conf` and add the following at the bottom:
 ```
 network={
-	ssid="Your Wifi ESSID whcih can be seen in the iwlist command"
+	ssid="Your Wifi ESSID which can be seen in the iwlist command"
 	psk="Your wifi password"
 }
 ```